peterhinch/micropython-samples/uasyncio_iostream/README.md

 These aim to work efficiently with the new version.
 All are separate modules to conserve RAM.
 Items 1-4 use classes based on `uasyncio.Primitive`.

- 1. `Event`: just moved to separate module.
+ 1. `Event`: Moved to separate module.
  2. `Lock`: Kevin Köck's solution.
  3. `Queue`: Paul's solution adapted for efficiency.
  4. `Semaphore`: Also implements `BoundedSemaphore`.